-American Bar Association Model Rule 8.4(g) is a deeply flawed rule adopted at its annual meeting in August 2016.
-ABA Model Rule 8.4(g) makes it professional misconduct for a lawyer to engage in conduct related to the practice of law that he or she reasonably should know is harassment or discrimination on the basis of 11 different categories.
-"Conduct related to the practice of law" is defined to include nearly everything a lawyer does, including social activities in connection with the practice of law.
-"Conduct" includes "verbal conduct" -- aka speech -- which is why UCLA Professor Eugene Volokh has deemed ABA Model Rule 8.4(g) a speech code for lawyers.
+Proposed Rule 8.4(j) would make it professional misconduct for a lawyer to "engage in conduct in the practice of law" that he or she "knows or reasonably should know is harassment or discrimination on the basis of" 17 different categories.
+Conduct "in the practice of law" is defined to include nearly everything a lawyer does, from representing clients to participating in "law-related professional activities," including bar association and social events.
+"Conduct" includes "verbal conduct" - aka speech - which is why UCLA Professor Eugene Volokh has deemed ABA Model Rule 8.4(g) a speech code for lawyers.